 Self-esteem is one of the worst concepts ever propagated.
 While the definition itself appears harmless enough on its surface, “confidence in one’s own worth or abilities,” the ideas surrounding self-esteem implies that if I had enough of “X,” then I would have less anxiety, less frustration, and more happiness.
 “X” can be a material thing, an experience, a relationship – almost anything.
-Self-esteem must die
+The idea of self-esteem must die.

-Self-esteem is a subtle attempt at masking anxiety.
 You’re never going to get rid of anxiety or anger.
 They are a necessary part of life.
-It has been demonstrated that avoiding these emotions will just fire them up – a lot.
-In the famous White Bears study, Dr. Wegner demonstrated that when you to try not to think about something, you will think about it more.
-There is also a “trampoline effect” and you will think about it a LOT more.
-There are several problems with the concept of using self-esteem to solve anxiety and frustration.
+It has been demonstrated that avoiding these emotions will just increase their frequency.
+In the famous White Bears study, Dr. Wegner demonstrated that when you to try not to think about something, you will inevitably think about it more.
+Ignoring your anxiety and frustration will not get rid of those feelings, and the concept of self-esteem won’t help for a variety of reasons.

-Second, what happens after you have achieved what should have alleviated your frustrations and anxiety, and it doesn’t work?
-And it won’t.
-Predictably, you will become more frustrated because where do you go next?
+Third, what happens after you’ve achieved the things that should have alleviated your frustrations and anxiety, and it doesn’t work? (and it won’t) You will become more frustrated because there’s nowhere left to go.
 The list of high-profile people who have self-destructed is long.
 They usually had every imaginable comfort life has to offer.
 It’s impossible to outrun your mind.

 Nick and Holt

-In my book, Back in Control, I talk about my son, Nick and his friend Holt, who are both world-class mogul skiers.
-I learned many of the performance concepts presented in my book from watching them how to deal with the adversities of competing under intense pressure, while being at the mercy of judges.
+In my book, Back in Control, I talk about my son, Nick, and his friend Holt, who are both world-class mogul skiers.
+I learned many of the performance concepts presented in my book from watching them deal with the adversities of competing under intense pressure, while being at the mercy of judges.
 They were also obsessed with winning as the ultimate goal.
 Through working with an athletic performance coach, David Elaimy and also myself, they were able to learn to enjoy the journey regardless of the outcome.

 In 2007, Holt won the national championship in mogul skiing.
 He felt that significant contributing factors to his victory were the awareness and visualization techniques presented in my book.
-One principle is letting go of the outcome and performing with freedom.
-Historically his performance had been inconsistent, he was so focused on winning.
+One principle was letting go and performing with freedom.
 By connecting with his best effort instead of the outcome, his performance soared.
 The day after his victory, he turned to me and said, “You were right.
-Winning changed my life for about 12 hours.
+Winning changed my life for about twelve hours.
 Life moves on.”